These WWII Stories of Heroism Will Make You See Dunkirk in a Whole New Light

 Father McMenemy saw two men without lifebelts.
 There were only the required 2,200 lifebelts aboard for a normal number of passengers.

 “Can you chaps swim?” he asked.
-They shook their heads, No.
+They shook their heads no.

 “Take this then,’” he said, handing them the Li-Lo.
 “Get into the sea and climb on it.
 You’ll be all right.”